How to Apply for Social Security Disability in South Carolina

 - A list of the jobs (up to five) that you had in the 15 years before you became unable to work.
 Include the dates you worked at those jobs, if possible.

-- Information about any insurance or workers’ compensation claims you filed, such as claim number and name, address and phone number of insurance company.
+- Information about any insurance or workers’ compensation claims you filed, such as claim number and name, address and phone number of the insurance company.

 At the end of the checklist, the SSA advises: “We may contact you for additional information after you submit your application and report.”
 After completing the two forms above, the applicant must complete the Authorization to Disclose Information form (SSA-827).